IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    ...
    ```

-3. Invoke the identity action without any parameters to verify that the action indeed inherits the parameters.
+3. Invoke the identity action without any parameters to verify that the action indeed inherits the parameters:

    ```bash
    ibmcloud fn action invoke --result custom/identity